ameilij/PracticalMachineLearning/README.md

 __caretExample1.R__
 First entry point for very simple creation of test and training data sets.

+__ensemblingMethods__
+Combining predictors - or *ensembling methods* - is a method in which we combine classifiers by voting and/or averaging.
+Combining classifiers improves accuracy but reduces interpretability.
+Boosting, bagging, and random forests are variants on this theme.
+For example, the Netflix price was won by combining 107 predictors.

 __imputingData.R__
 Examples of how to properly impute data so your predictors don't suffer.